 - 3 cloves of garlic, diced

-- 2 tbsp of chopped fresh herbs (I used thyme, rosemary, oregano, basil and parsley)
+- 2 tablespoons of chopped fresh herbs (I used thyme, rosemary, oregano, basil and parsley)

 - Add the garlic and mushrooms and continue cooking until the mushrooms are tender.

 - Stir in the red wine and fresh herbs and simmer to release the flavor of the wine for about 5 minutes.